 (Choose WP Emojis)

-Note: For even more emoticons, consider installing a plugin like WP Emoji One.
-This plugin allows you to add 1,000+ emoticons to your pages and posts …
+If you need more emoticons, consider installing a plugin like WP Emoji One.
+This plugin allows you to insert 1,000+ emojis into your content …

-One more thing you can add with the HTML Entities Button plugin are links to recent posts …
+One more thing you can add with the HTML Entities Button plugin are links to your most recent posts …

-To learn how to add internal links to your content using the built-in internal linking, go here: Adding HTML Hyperlinks In WordPress Posts
+Learn how to add internal links to your content using the default link tool here:

-After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as unchecking the “convert to smilies” option that used to be available in those settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
+This plugin does the same thing as unchecking the “convert to smilies” option that was available in those settings.

-Click on the links below for additional resources about using special characters and symbols:
+The links below provide additional resources about custom characters and symbols:

 Congratulations!
-Now you know how to add special characters and symbols to your posts and pages.
+Now you know how to insert HTML characters and symbols into your pages and posts.

-Disclaimer: We are not associated with WordPress or any WordPress-related products mentioned on this website.
-We may receive an affiliate commission of financial benefit from the purchase of any third-party products and/or services advertised, endorsed or linked to this site.
-All images are the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: This site is not directly associated with WordPress, Automattic, or any WordPress products written about on this site.
+We may derive affiliate commissions or financial benefits from sales of any products mentioned on our website.
+All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.

-Have you found this tutorial useful?
-If so, please take a moment and share this information with anyone thinking of starting or growing their business online using the social links below.
+Did you enjoy this tutorial?
+Please feel free to share this article with anyone thinking of starting or growing their business online using the social links below.